 no. of references: 38

+Abstract

 Behavioral adaptation is a fundamental cognitive ability, ensuring an organism’s survival by allowing for flexible adjustment to changing environmental conditions.
 These adaptative abilities can be measured using reversal learning paradigms requiring agents to adapt their reward learning to sudden changes in stimulus-action-outcome contingencies.
 Stressful situations have been found to alter flexibility of reward learning, but effects have been mixed, and it remains unclear what neurocomputational mechanisms play a role in this.
-Here, we employed functional MRI (fMRI) informed by computational modeling in a within-subject design with to investigate the effect of acute s on flexible behavioral adaptation (n=28) underwent MRI during a reversal learning task, once after the Trier Social Stress Testand after a control condition in separate sessions.
-During the task participants chose between two stimuli with anti-correlated volatile reward contingencies in order to obtain probabilistic rewards in three phases.
-Effects of stress on choice behavior were investigated using multilevel generalized linear models and a set of computational models describing different learning processes that might have generated the data. odels were fitted using a hierarchical Bayesian approach reward prediction errors (RPE) regressor for fMRI. significantly albeit subtly increased correct responses with a best fit for a model including a main effect of stress and experimental phase and allowing for interindividually different average learning performance.
+Here, we employed functional MRI (fMRI) informed by computational modeling parameters in a within-subject design with healthy human volunteers to investigate the effect of acute psychosocial stress on flexible behavioral adaptation.
+Participants (n=28) underwent fMRI during a reversal learning task, once after the Trier Social Stress Test (TSST), a validated psychosocial stress induction method, and once after a control condition in two separate sessions.
+During the task, participants chose between two stimuli with anti-correlated volatile reward contingencies in order to obtain probabilistic rewards in three phases.
+Effects of stress on choice behavior were investigated using multilevel generalized linear models and a set of computational models describing different learning processes that might have generated the data.
+Computational models were fitted using a hierarchical Bayesian approach, and model-derived reward prediction errors (RPE) were used as regressors for fMRI analyses.
+Stress significantly albeit subtly increased correct responses with a best fit for a model including a main effect of stress and experimental phase and allowing for interindividually different average learning performance.
 Model comparison revealed that a Rescorla-Wagner model with individual scaling of the inverse decision temperature best explained the observed behavior under stress.
-On the neural level, RPE signals were coded in striatum and vmPFC whole-brain correctable effects of stress on RPE representation.
+On the neural level, RPE signals were coded in striatum and vmPFC.
+No whole-brain correctable effects of stress on RPE representations were found.
 Our study shows that acute social stress has an impact on reversal learning with high interindividual variability.
 Future studies could use more fine-grained measures to disentangle different types of learning and their neural counterparts.

 1. Background (890 words)